HabibaShera/Clustering-Bank-Customers/README.md

 The primary objective of this project is to:

 - Employ advanced unsupervised learning techniques to categorize customers based on their banking behavior.
-- Determine the optimal number of clusters using methods such as the Elbow method, Silhouette score, statistical gap analysis, and hierarchical clustering.
+- Determine the optimal number of clusters using methods such as the Elbow method, Silhouette score, statistical gap analysis, and hierarchical clustering, and some other techniques.
 - Validate clustering results and explore dependencies among clusters using ANOVA tests.
 - Visualize each step of the process using t-SNE (t-distributed Stochastic Neighbor Embedding) for enhanced understanding and interpretation.
 <img src='https://github.com/HabibaShera/Clustering-Bank-Customers/blob/main/k-clusters.png?raw=true'>